Hardy's inequality

 If the right-hand side is finite, equality holds if and only if f(x) = 0 almost everywhere.

 Hardy's inequality was first published and proved (at least the discrete version with a worse constant) in 1920 in a note by Hardy.
 The original formulation was in an integral form slightly different from the above.

-General one-dimensional version
+Statements

+General discrete Hardy inequality

 The general weighted one dimensional version reads as follows: